 There is no magic superheat number.
 Proper settings can actually occur from as low as 4 or 5°F up to extremes of 17 or 18°F of superheat.
 Most settings will fall in the 6 to 12°F range.
+All high performance case settings should fall in the 4 to 6°F range.
 A proper method is to find a setting within the ranges previously mentioned that provides the most stable bulb temperature.
 Sometimes there will be a flat reading with virtually no variation.
 This usually provides the lowest discharge air temperature reading.

 Proper expansion valve settings cannot be made in a few minutes.
-Only turns of 1⁄4 to 1⁄2 should be made at one time.
+Only turns of 1/4 to 1/2 should be made at one time.
 Wait 15 minutes to allow the system to settle out.
 Please refer to comments below regarding the differences in adjustment between Sporlan and Alco expansion valves.